Slevinski/signmaker/README.md

 - - -
 ## To Do
-* iPhone and iPod customizations for smaller screens
+* additional customizations for smaller screens
+* enable app downloads for PNG, SVG, and dictionary export

 - - -

 ## Version History
+* 1.2 - June 4th, 2015: app customizations and dictionary source
 * 1.1 - May 15th, 2015: dictionary sizing and remote font loading
 * 1.0 - May 6th, 2015: initial release